ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### High level results

-TODO: Add turk3 and turk5 to the user groups (3 and 5 turkers with majority vote, respectively). <br> TODO: Come up with our own zone type descriptions, possibly aggregating as well. <br> TODO: Add street level high level results (maybe?). <br> TODO: Add "n" to a bunch of graphs. <br> TODO: Percentage of turkers who completed the HIT (maybe?).
+TODO: Come up with our own zone type descriptions, possibly aggregating as well. <br> TODO: Add street level high level results (maybe?). <br> TODO: Add "n" to a bunch of graphs. <br> TODO: Percentage of turkers who completed the HIT (maybe?).

 A total of 330 turkers, 50 registered users, and 16 anonymous users were part of this study.